Enamel: The hard, calcified, outside layer of a tooth.

 Plaque: A soft, sticky film of bacteria that accumulates on teeth.
 Unless teeth are regularly cleaned with brushing and flossing, plaque releases acids that attack tooth enamel and can eventually result in cavities.

-Pulp: The connective tissue inside the center of the tooth, which contains blood vessels and nerves.
+Pulp: The tissue inside the center of the tooth, which contains blood vessels and nerves.

-Retainer: A custom device made of plastic and meta, and used to stabilize the position of teeth, often after braces are removed.
+Retainer: A custom device made of plastic and/or metal, and used to stabilize the position of teeth, often after braces are removed.

-Root canal: Treatment of disease or injury of the pulp, which provides nutrients and nerves to the tooth and runs down through the root.
+Root canal: Treatment of infected or traumatized pulp, which runs down through the root.
 A root canal involves removal of the diseased or injured pulp to prevent infection and tooth loss.
 Then the dentist cleans and seals off the chamber within the root of the tooth, and places a crown over the tooth to strengthen it.

 Scaling: A procedure used to remove plaque, calculus, or stains from the teeth.

-Sealant: A thin plastic coating applied to the chewing surfaces of back or molar teeth to protect them from decay.
+Sealant: A thin bonded coating applied to the chewing surfaces of back or molar teeth to protect them from decay.